Is It Worth It? Hiring a Boutique Marketing Agency vs an Independent Contractor Explained

 Definition of an Independent Contractor

-An independent contractor is a self-employed professional you hire directly for specific work.
+An independent contractor (or freelancer) is a self-employed professional you hire directly for specific work.
 A freelance marketing expert might handle your social media, your email campaigns, or your copywriting.
-You contract with one person, you communicate with that one person, and you rely on their individual skill set.
+Your contract is with one person, you communicate with that one person, and you rely entirely on their individual skill set.
 Independent contractor benefits often center on direct access and a lower price point, since you pay for one person's time rather than a full team.

 How your marketing partner manages the relationship shapes everything from response time to long-term results.
 Client relationship management is the system and habit of keeping communication clear, expectations aligned, and work on track.